 - Use visualization techniques to plan shots mentally before swinging.
 Combine this with video recording your practice sessions for analysis.

-- Stay motivated in the off-season by setting goals, tracking progress weekly, and using fun indoor tools like golf simulators or carpet setups.
+- Stay motivated in the off-season by setting goals, tracking progress weekly, and using indoor tools like golf simulators or carpet setups.

 Setting Up Your Home Golf Practice Space